shoulders/plg_qwhelloworld/README.md

-# HelloWorld Plugin for Joomla
+# Hello World Plugin for Joomla

 This is a ready to go Joomla plugin template that you can use to build your own plugins.
 I have added all the settings, elements and things I could find.